up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-with-the-was-110.md

 ## Router tips

-* Configure WAN for DHCP
+* Configure the WAN interface for DHCP mode.
 * Clone the BGW320-500/505 :purple_circle: __MAC address__ on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire.

 ## BGW320-500/505 software versions { #bgw320-500-505-software-versions data-toc-label="BGW320-500/505 software versions" }